orlandoalexander/RaspberryPi-Multi-Sensor/README.md

 <img width="1243" alt="image" src="https://user-images.githubusercontent.com/113472300/191482443-0ad89e6f-170c-4db2-8136-0776392eb864.png">

+1. Plug an ethernet cable into the Raspberry Pi *ethernet port* (see **Raspberry Pi Diagram**) to connect the sensor to the internet - this *must* be done before powering up the Raspberry Pi
+2. Power up sensor by plugging USB-C power cable into Raspberry Pi *USB-C port* (see **Raspberry Pi Diagram**)
-1. To modify the sensor settings you must edit the file *sensor_settings.py* by clicking the *pen icon* circled above
+3. To modify the sensor settings you must edit the file *sensor_settings.py* by clicking the *pen icon* circled above

-2. To change which email address the files storing the data reading's are sent to, follow the instructions in *sensor_settings.py* under the heading `EMAIL ADDRESS`
+4. To change which email address the files storing the data reading's are sent to, follow the instructions in *sensor_settings.py* under the heading `EMAIL ADDRESS`

-3. To change which sensors are active, the reading frequency for each sensor and the duration of data recording for each sensor, follow the instructions in *sensor_settings.py* under the heading `ACTIVE SENSORS, FREQUENCY OF DATA RECORDING & DURATION OF DATA RECORDING`
+5. To change which sensors are active, the reading frequency for each sensor and the duration of data recording for each sensor, follow the instructions in *sensor_settings.py* under the heading `ACTIVE SENSORS, FREQUENCY OF DATA RECORDING & DURATION OF DATA RECORDING`

-4. Note: If you wish to activate the temperature sensor (sensor no. 1), then you must first adjust the value of *factor* in the file *sensor_settings.py* under the heading `ADJUST TEMPERATURE TUNING FACTOR` to calibrate the sensor - see section **Data Type Details** / **<u>Temperature</u>** for instructions
+6. Note: If you wish to activate the temperature sensor (sensor no. 1), then you must first adjust the value of *factor* in the file *sensor_settings.py* under the heading `ADJUST TEMPERATURE TUNING FACTOR` to calibrate the sensor - see section **Data Type Details** / **<u>Temperature</u>** for instructions

-5. To save your changes to the sensor settings file *sensor_settings.py*, click the *commit changes* button circled below:
+7. To save your changes to the sensor settings file *sensor_settings.py*, click the *commit changes* button circled below:

 <img width="1200" alt="image" src="https://user-images.githubusercontent.com/113472300/191482517-6af56b31-556f-4876-9872-2b1277ed3eb0.png">

-4. Finally, to sync these changes with the sensor, plug an ethernet cable into the Raspberry Pi *ethernet port*  (see **Raspberry Pi Diagram**) to connect the sensor to the internet and wait around 1 minute
+8. Finally, to sync these changes with the sensor, wait 2 minutes and then unplug USB-C power cable.

 <u>**Start sensor readings**</u>

-1. Power up sensor by plugging USB-C power cable into Raspberry Pi *USB-C port* (see **Raspberry Pi Diagram** - labelled as micro-USB) - the LCD should display this message as the sensor turns on:
+1. Power up sensor by plugging USB-C power cable into Raspberry Pi *USB-C port* (see **Raspberry Pi Diagram**) - the LCD should display this message as the sensor turns on:

 <img width="1039" alt="image" src="https://user-images.githubusercontent.com/113472300/191482584-039154ca-5f2f-4e6a-bccf-6178654f1597.png">

-2. Wait until the LCD screen displays a welcome message, which also states whether the sensor is connected to the internet at boot:
+2. Wait until the LCD screen displays a welcome message - this also states whether the sensor is connected to the internet (remember, the sensor does not need to be connected to the internet to take data readings):
 <img width="1030" alt="image" src="https://user-images.githubusercontent.com/113472300/191482642-7a5d2f3c-bc9c-43ba-b220-7a00f2ff6f34.png">

 3. To start the readings, place finger on proximity sensor (labelled `LIGHT` on sensor) for 5 seconds, or until the sensor's LCD screen displays the following message: